-Result: CyberGhost and NordVPN offer various P2P-enabled servers that unblock restricted torrent websites and maintain your privacy.
+Result: NordVPN vs CyberGhost in Spain and NordVPN offer various P2P-enabled servers that unblock restricted torrent in Spain websites and maintain your privacy.
 Either choice is equally good for torrent purposes.

-Torrenting is a risky activity, with law enforcement in major parts of the world becoming strict against users suspected of download torrents.
-The easiest way to boost your privacy while downloading torrents is through a VPN that supports torrents in Canada.
+Torrenting is a risky activity, with law enforcement in major parts of the world becoming strict against users suspected of downloading torrents.
+The easiest way to boost your privacy while downloading torrents is through a VPN that supports torrents.

-Thankfully, in this NordVPN vs CyberGhost comparison in Canada, both VPNs support torrenting on various servers, but not the entire network.
+Thankfully, in this CyberGhost vs. NordVPN comparison, both VPNs support torrenting on various servers, but not the entire network.
 Using these VPNs, you can easily choose P2P-friendly servers – as there is a separately filtered list for these servers.

 The results were almost similar.
 Let’s take a look at NordVPN torrenting results first.

 On our 100 Mbps ISP internet connection, we received a 91.89 Mbps speed from its P2P-friendly server.
 As you can see, these results are very astonishing and perfect for large-sized P2P file transfers.